neu-se/galette/README.md

 PhosphorLite uses Java bytecode instrumentation to associate labels, which we referred to as taint tags, with program data and propagate these labels along information "flows" at runtime.

-PhosphorLite currently requires Java 9+ to build, but it can also be used on Java 8.
+PhosphorLite requires Java 11+ to build, but it can also be used on Java 8.

 ## Building PhosphorLite

 ### Requirements

-* Java Development Kit (JDK) 9+
+* Java Development Kit (JDK) 11+
 * [Apache Maven](https://maven.apache.org/) 3.6.0+

 ### Steps

 1. Clone or download this repository.
-2. Ensure that some version of the JDK 9+ is installed.
+2. Ensure that some version of the JDK 11+ is installed.
    A JDK can be downloaded from [Oracle](https://www.oracle.com/java/technologies/downloads/) or the [Adoptium Working Group](https://adoptium.net/temurin/releases/).
 3. Set the JAVA_HOME environmental variable to the path of this JDK installation.